 Ned is a musician and has been involved in Heart n Soul since the late 80’s.
 He has been involved in all of Heart n Soul’s most significant projects and toured with Heart n Soul across Europe.
 He currently leads sessions at Allsorts and Do Your Own Thing and is involved in Heart n Soul radio.

 Polly joined Heart n Soul in March 2018 and is responsible for finance operations, reviewing budgets and supporting the grant reporting process and programme management.
 Polly also works with other local charities that support community arts including Theatre Peckham and Corali Dance Company.

 Rachel has worked as Development Associate for Heart n Soul since 2011, co-delivering fundraising work with Hazel Northwood for the first six years.
 She also works as an independent consultant and producer, with extensive experience of arts management.
 She has a particular interest in China, working on cultural exchange projects.
 More recently, Rachel’s work has expanded into other sectors including youth conflict and mental health.

-Richard Phoenix, Creative Associate
+Richard Phoenix, Associate Artist